 New Survey Shows Americans Take Steps to Fend Off Colds and Flu

 According to the Centers for Disease Control, common colds and flu are the main reason adults miss work.
-While a cold can be severe, the flu can be life threatening since more than 20woman-washing-hands0,000 people are hospitalized each year for seasonal flu-related complications.
+While a cold can be severe, the flu can be life threatening since more than 200,000 people are hospitalized each year for seasonal flu-related complications.
 In the midst of cold and flu season, Americans are taking action to avoid getting sick, according to the 2016 Healthy Hand Washing Survey conducted by Bradley Corporation.

 The Healthy Hand Washing Survey queried 1,062 American adults online about their hand washing habits in public restrooms and concerns about germs, colds and the flu.
 Participants were from around the country, were 18 years and older, and were fairly evenly split between men and women (47 and 53 percent).